aricaldeira/pyspread/README.md

 - API Docs: https://pyspread.gitlab.io/pyspread/

-# Install
+# Installation

-## On Debian testing
+## On Debian bullseye

-On Debian, pyspread is available as a package.
+On Debian bullseye, pyspread is available as a package.
-A Python3 version is only available in testing at the moment.
+Note that the version number for the Python3 beta release is >=1.99.1.

 ```bash
 su -